What Is the Keller Funnel?

 The funnel is a no-touch implant insertion technique meaning the implant does not come into contact with the patient’s skin or the surgeon's gloves at all.
 This not only reduces the likelihood of capsular contracture but also reduces the risk of infection.

 It’s also been suggested that this more hygienic approach cuts down on the risk of ALCL cancer (a form of cancer associated with inflammation that sometimes develops after the implantation of one specific model of textured silicone breast implant).

 All in all, the Keller Funnel promises better healing and recovery when compared to traditional breast augmentation without using the funnel and reduces the likelihood of future complications developing.

-Furthermore, because the tip of the Keller Funnel is so narrow, the implant is able to enter through a much smaller incision, resulting in a smaller scar and again, less chance of infection.
+Furthermore, because the tip of the Keller Funnel is so narrow, the implant can enter through a much smaller incision, resulting in a smaller scar and, again, less chance of infection.

-Plus, because the surgeon is not squeezing and manipulating the implant with their fingers, there’s also less chance the implant being damaged during insertion which further reduces the chance of future complications like the implant leaking
+Plus, because the surgeon is not squeezing and manipulating the implant with their fingers, there’s also less chance of the implant being damaged during insertion, which further reduces the chance of future complications like the implant leaking.

 As with any tool, however, the Keller Funnel has limitations.
 While it has the potential to reduce the probability of complications after breast enlargement surgery, there is still some risk that capsular contracture, infection, or other serious complications related to surgery can develop.